Maryland Criminal Defense · Baltimore City · Baltimore County · Statewide

 Embezzlement, payroll fraud, falsified invoices, and contractor billing schemes.
 Business fraud prosecutions often sweep up employees, managers, and executives who had varying levels of knowledge — some charged despite having played only a peripheral role in the underlying conduct.

-Allan Rombro has successfully defended Marylanders in illegal search and seizure cases for nearly 40 years.
+Allan Rombro has successfully defended Marylanders in illegal search and seizure cases for over 35 years.
 He knows how to attack the state’s case by showing that law enforcement failed to follow the law — and therefore violated your Fourth Amendment rights.

 When this occurs, Allan Rombro can often have the case dismissed before it ever reaches a courtroom.
 In other cases, he will convince a judge or jury that your rights were violated — requiring a verdict of Not Guilty.